akuker/adbuino/QuokkADB.md

  - Rear facing and front facing ADB can be connected to host (Mac) or used to connected to another ADB device
  - Mouse and keyboard readdressing implemented so multiple QuokkADBs, other ADB keyboards, and/or mice can be used
  - Multiple USB keyboards or mice can be attached and will work.
-Known issue: Caps lock led is limited to changing on the keyboard which it was pressed.
- - Limitations with USB Host support in TinyUSB mean only one level of USB hubs may be attached and some USB composite keyboard have been found not to work.

 ## Parity with USB Wombat
  - Context menu for Mac OS 8.1 and above - middle mouse button switches right click mode